 1. Social Media Connects Patients and Healthcare Providers

 Social media is all about socializing.
 It is about interacting and building connections.
 When patients and healthcare providers connect on a social media platform, their relationship goes much beyond the clinic into the real world.
-Healthcare providers can video chat with their patients, send them useful information, and get updates about their health through texts in an instant.
+Healthcare providers can video chat with their patients, send them useful information, and get updates about their health through texts instantly.
 This promotes proactivity, which is a critical element in the medical sector.

 2. Social Media Builds Trust

 Trust is the foundation of the medical profession.
 Social media plays a crucial role in building this foundation.
 Millennials seem to turn to social media for information and tips, especially when it comes to health.
-If healthcare professionals take the lead and start sharing useful and informative data with their networks, the trust factor will automatically increase
+If healthcare professionals take the lead and start sharing useful and informative data with their networks, the trust factor will automatically increase.

-Also, a majority of people today search for online presence before booking an appointment.
+Also, a majority of people today search for an online presence before booking an appointment.
 So, only by being active on social media, healthcare providers can beat the competition and attract more patients.
 Increasing referrals and patients means growing revenue.

 3. Social Media Provides Instant Feedback